phiSgr/gatling-grpc-gradle-demo/README.md

 # Gatling-gRPC demo in Gradle

-A demo project showcasing a Gatling test living in the same project as the gRPC server.
+A demo project showcasing a Gatling tests, written in Scala and Kotlin, living in the same project as the gRPC server.

 ## Run